Head of Computer Science Miss N Mahomade

 Our intent is to enable students to acquire transferable thinking skills based around logic and algorithmic strategies.
-Students will develop an understanding of the complex digital world and be able to embrace new technologies in a productive and responsible manner, as well as experiment with a variety of modern programming languages, giving an insight into the programmer’s mind-set.
+Students will develop an understanding of the complex digital world and be able to embrace new technologies in a productive and responsible manner as well as experiment with modern programming languages, giving an insight into the programmer’s mind-set.
 We aim to develop creative and solution driven individuals who are ready for the 21st Century workplace.

 In particular our students will:

 - Become responsible, competent, confident and creative users of information and communication technology, who can make informed choices about their use of information technology.

 - Understand and apply the fundamental principles and concepts of computing, including decomposition, abstraction, logic, algorithms and data representation